MapOfVeins/tank/README.md

 ## Tank

 Tank is an html templating system written in Rust, with syntax similar to Rust itself.
+Tank can run as a binary on Linux machines (and maybe as a cargo package one day).

 A simple example:

 ```tank